D2KLab/music-chatbot/README.md

 ```

 - [bot.js](./bot.js) is the core file of the bot.
 It contains the code to declare the fundamental libraries, to start the RTM, and to load the hears methods.

+- [spell-checker-middleware.js](./spell-checker-middleware.js) is the custom module to perform the spell-checking before sending the received sentences to the NLP.

 - .env is the secret file containing all the tokens for Slack, Facebook and BotKit Studio.
 You have to set it following the [configuration section](#configuring).